trendmicro/terraform-provider-conformity/docs/guides/aws/aws_create.md

 page_title: "Create Account Guide"
 subcategory: "Accounts"
 description: |-
-  Provides instruction on how to create or add AWS account on Cloud Conformity using Terraform.
+  Provides instruction on how to create or add AWS account on Conformity using Terraform.
 ---

-# How To Create or Add AWS Account on Cloud Conformity on a local machine
+# How To Create or Add AWS Account on Conformity on a local machine
-Provides instruction on how to create or add AWS account on Cloud Conformity using Terraform.
+Provides instruction on how to create or add AWS account on Conformity using Terraform.

 ## Things needed:
 1. AWS Access Key and Secret Access Key
-2. Cloud Conformity API Key
+2. Conformity API Key

 #### Step 1